Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 ## Installation
-1. Install the [modding api](https://github.com/hk-modding/api) if you didn't do it yet.
+1. Install the [modding api](https://github.com/hk-modding/api) if you haven't installed it.
 2. Download the latest Rich Presence Mod release from [here](https://github.com/Wysciguvvka/Hollow-Knight-Discord-RPC/releases) or compile it by yourself.
 3. Extract the .zip file and copy the __HollowKnightDiscordRPC__ folder into mods folder (Usually):